apchamb2/IOT_gateway/README.md

 4. Start the Kafka Consumer to Listen to Events: python kafka_consumer.py
 5. Metrics at http://127.0.0.1:8000/metrics

+DOCKER:
+in the terminal from the project directory docker-compose down --volumes    # Stop and clean up docker-compose build             # Rebuild the images docker-compose up -d             # Start in detached mode docker-compose logs -f           # Follow logs to ensure services are running

 -----------------------------------------------------
 4) RUNNING THE CLIENT
 -----------------------------------------------------